imagineLife/big-site/content/mongo/core-aggregations/graph-lookup.md

 - `as` determines a subdoc to store the results
 - `connectFromField` matches the `connectToField` in the recursive match
 - `connectToField` is used in the recursive find operator
+- `depth_field` takes a value which becomes a new key, and the value becomes how many levels from the start were traversed